 This clinic has proven to be controversial, precisely because they are providing decent care that patients want.
 Channel 4 even covered them.

 This is very good and they don’t gatekeep much.
-Their waiting lists are relatively low, compared to the NHS.
+Their waiting lists are relatively rather high (as of August 2017) due to high demand, so it might be better to use GenderGP or wait on NHS referall.

 Go to gendercare.co.uk for details.